Data Sets

 Cosmetics/Beauty Investment & M&A Data Set

-Business deals in the beauty industry are flourishing as companies seek to expand their market reach, innovate, and stay competitive in a rapidly evolving landscape.
-Mergers and acquisitions have become a key strategy, with major conglomerates acquiring indie and niche brands to tap into new customer segments and capitalize on emerging trends like clean beauty, inclusivity, and wellness.
+Business deals in the cosmetics and beauty industries are flourishing as companies seek to expand their market reach, innovate, and stay competitive in a rapidly evolving landscape.
+Mergers and acquisitions have become a key strategy, with major conglomerates acquiring indie and niche brands to tap into new customer segments and capitalize on emerging demands for clean beauty and inclusivity.
 At the same time, partnerships between beauty brands and influencers or celebrities are also common, leveraging their massive social media followings to drive brand visibility and sales.

 Against this background, private equity and venture capital firms are increasingly investing in up-and-coming beauty startups, attracted by their potential for exponential growth and disruptive market impact.
 Meanwhile, cross-industry collaborations, such as partnerships between beauty brands and technology companies, are fueling innovation, particularly in personalized skincare and virtual try-on solutions.
 These deals reflect the industry’s dynamic nature and its constant push to adapt and thrive in a competitive global market.